erich666/chex_latex/README.md

 	-f - turn off formal writing check; allows contractions and other informal usage.
 	-p - turn ON picky style check, which looks for more style problems but is not so reliable.
 	-s - turn off style check; looks for poor usage, punctuation, and consistency.
+	-t - turn off title capitalization check; titles are assumed to be properly capitalized otherwise.
 	-u - turn off U.S. style tests for putting commas and periods inside quotes.

 So if you want all the tests, do: